ITensor/website/docs/cppv3/book/qnitensor_intro.md

 Physical systems often respect certain symmetries which can make computing their properties more efficient numerically.
-Key examples are spin-rotation symmetry and particle number conservation (@@U(1)@@ symmetry).
+Key examples are spin-rotation symmetry and particle number conservation (U(1) symmetry).

 Here we consider global symmetries associated with conserved "quantum numbers".
 We only consider the case of Abelian symmetries.
-Though tensor networks can in principle respect non-Abelian symmetries too, these are not supported by ITensor.
+Though tensor networks can in principle respect non-Abelian symmetries too, these are not yet supported by ITensor.

 From a computational perspective, conservation of quantum numbers allows tensors to be block-sparse, with non-zero elements only for certain index ranges.